Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: One-Loop Feynman Integrals

 the natural inclusion with restricted target.
 The Leray residue commutes with pull-backs (see Proposition \ref{prop:residue_commutes_with_pullbacks}) so that we can write

 by removing the plane $H_\infty$ at infinity, which has Lebesgue measure 0, from the integration domain.
 If now $\lambda_i=1$ for all $i\in I$, we obtain

-where we used Definition \ref{defn:delta} for the $\delta$-function and the fact that $i^{-1}(\tilde{e})\subset M^D$. \end{proof} Comparing our formula for the discontinuity with the common literate, it is striking that we replace the propagators which go on-shell at a point in the Landau surface by a simple $\delta$ instead of the $\delta_+$ which usually appears in texts citing Cutkosky's Theorem.
-The $\delta_+((k+P^{(j)}(p))^2+m_j^2)$ contains an additional factor of $\Theta(k_0+P^{(j)}(p))$ forcing the energy flowing through the corresponding edge to be positive.
-But this prescription does not seem to make sense in the general case.
-It clearly depends on the arbitrarily chosen orientation of the edges.
-If we consider singularities corresponding to a set of edges such that removing these edges from the graph yields a graph with two connected components $G_1$ and $G_2$, then we can make sense of this idea: If we designate one of the connected components as the incoming part and the other one as the outgoing part, there is a preferred orientation of the removed edges, namely the one that points from the incoming part to the outgoing part.
+where we used Definition \ref{defn:delta} for the $\delta$-function and the fact that $i^{-1}(\tilde{e})\subset M^D$. \end{proof} Comparing our formula for the discontinuity with some of the common literature, it is striking that we replace the propagators which go on-shell at a point in the Landau surface by simple $\delta$s instead of $\delta_+$s, which often appear in texts citing Cutkosky's Theorem.
+The term $\delta_+((k+P^{(j)}(p))^2+m_j^2)$ contains an additional factor of $\Theta(k_0+P^{(j)}(p))$, forcing the energy flowing through the corresponding edge to be positive.
+This prescription clearly depends on the arbitrarily chosen orientation of the edges.
+While it seems to be known by many physicists that the sign of the energy should be chosen in accordance with the corresponding solution of the Landau equations, at the same time there are some potentially confusing formulations in the literature.
+Thus, we briefly remark on this point: The prescription including the $\delta_+$s without further information does not seem to make sense in the general case.
+But if we consider singularities corresponding to a set of edges such that removing these edges from the graph yields a new graph with two connected components $G_1$ and $G_2$ (as in the special case of equation (17) in \cite{cutkosky}), then we can make sense of this idea: If we designate one of the connected components as the incoming part and the other one as the outgoing part, there is a preferred orientation of the removed edges, namely the one that points from the incoming part to the outgoing part.
 The following figure illustrates this situation: